Are you looking for the best WordPress page builder plugin for your website?

 Price: Very solid free version.
 Pro version starts at $49 for a single-site license.

-Divi Builder is immensely powerful.
+Divi Builder is an immensely powerful WordPress page builder plugin.
 It includes a bevy of options and modules that give you control over all aspects of your page.

 Up until the recent release of Divi 3.0, my main criticism of Divi Builder was that it lacked front-end editing.
 Thankfully, that will soon no longer be the case.